Trump search: What may come next in inquiry with legal peril - NewsBreak

 But search warrants aren't automatic precursors to a criminal prosecution and they certainly don't signal that charges are imminent.

-One law, involving the mishandling of national defense information, has been used in recent years in the prosecution of a government contractor who stowed reams of sensitive records at his Maryland home (he was sentenced to nine years in prison) and a National Security Agency employee accused of transmitting classified information to someone who was not authorized to receive it (the case is pending).
+One law, involving the mishandling of national defense information, has been used in recent years in the prosecution of a government contractor who stowed reams of sensitive records at his Maryland home (he was sentenced to nine years in prison) and a National Security Agency employee who transmitted classified information to someone who was not authorized to receive it (the case is pending).

-Attorney General Merrick Garland hasn't revealed his thinking.
+Attorney General Merrick Garland hasn't revealed his thinking on the matter.
 Asked last month about Trump in the context of a separate investigation into the Jan.
 6, 2021, riot at the Capitol, he responded that “no person is above the law.”

 WHAT HAS TRUMP ARGUED?